bh654-dev/Interactive-Lab-Hub/Lab 1/README.md

 **Summarize the feedback you got here.**

+We found that the lighting changes were easy to understand, but the transitions between activities could feel more natural.
+We decided to focus more on how the light changes with the user's activity and mood.

 ## Part B. Act out the Interaction

 Physically act out the interaction you planned.
 For now, just pretend the light